Matt’s Drum Lessons aims to teach you to become, not only a drummer, but a complete musician.

 - Playing Music.
 (Learning and performing songs)

-My students are expected to practice.
+My students are expected to practise.

 “Slow practise is key to rapid technical progress.
 The cerebellum is a non-judgmental part of the brain, it assumes that any repetitive activity of the muscular system is being repeated because the conscious mind is trying to make it automatic.
 The cerebellum will be just as efficient an automatizer [sic] of incorrect sequences of timing as those that are correct.
 When practising takes place at a pace too fast for accurate playing, there is very little chance for the material to be mastered, and reliable confident performance simply will not occur.”